Liposuction Cost and Liposuction Price Guide

 How to Use Liposuction Cost Table (Below)

-The total cost for lipo surgery is the sum of the non-surgical fee plus one or more surgical fees.
+The total cost for lipo surgery is a global fee that includes the sum of the non-surgical fee plus one or more surgical fees.
 The non-surgical fees include the cost of the operating room, nursing staff, pre-operative laboratory tests, post-operative garments and supplies.
 The surgical fees represent the prices for lipo surgery of each individual area.
-For example, the total cost for liposuction of the hips, outer thighs and buttocks might be the sum of the surgical fees for hips ($3,400), outer thighs ($3,000), and buttocks ($2,000), plus non-surgical fee ($1,600), which equals $9,200.
-However, many doctors will bundle these up so you could be looking at a lower cost.
+For example, the total cost for liposuction of the hips, outer thighs and buttocks might be the sum of the surgical fees for hips ($3,400), outer thighs ($3,000), and buttocks ($2,000), plus non-surgical fee ($1,800), which equals $9,400.
+However, usually these fees are bundled so you could be looking at a lower cost.

 The following table is merely a rough estimate of the possible liposuction prices.

 Table of Approximate Cost of Liposuction Surgery in the USA

 |Body Area||Approximate Lower End of Range of Lipo Surgical Cost ($)||Approximate Upper End Range of Lipo Surgical Cost ($)|

 |Abdomen, upper & lower||3,800||8,000|

 |Inner (Thighs & Knees)||3,300||6,500|